Become a part of History by saving it!

 WE NEED YOUR HELP

-Please help support the Continued Protection of Henry Counties Rich History.
+Please help support the continued protection of Henry County’s rich history.

-We appreciate even the smallest of donations because every contribution, large or small helps us with our mission of protecting OUR local history.
+We appreciate even the smallest of donations because every contribution, large or small helps us with our mission of protecting and preservimg OUR local history.

 Want to find out how you can be a part of keeping Henry County history alive while enriching your life experience?
 Contact us through this form and read the information below!

 As a non-profit organization dedicated to preserving and sharing the rich history of this county, we greatly appreciate your generosity.
 Any donations go towards efforts to maintain and improve the Henry County Museum.

 Click Button Below to make a donation.